dolbeysystems/fusion-cac-web-docs/content/auditor-user-guide/_index.md

 This role allows for the end-user to have a separate code tree while importing the coder-assigned codes so that they have something to start with.
-The Auditor role has a companion viewer in the Navigation Tree.
+The Auditor role has a companion viewer in the Navigation tree.
 This viewer allows the Auditor to document the findings of an audit.

 ![Audit Worksheet Viewer](AuditViewer.png)

 The pre-audit codes and DRG are displayed for easy reference by the Auditor.
-The Auditor conducts the review and makes changes to the codes in the Assigned Code Tree.
+The Auditor conducts the review and makes changes to the codes in the Assigned Code tree.
 When finished, the auditor computes for the DRG.
 This displays post-audit results next to the pre-audit results for easy comparison.
 The changes made by the auditor during the review are automatically recorded within the statistics section of the viewer.